Learn powerful up to date methods from the experts that will stop mice in their tracks and get rid of them for good.

 Keeping Field Mice Out of Your Yard

-Field mice is a common expression for several species of mouse including the Deer Mouse (Peromyscus maniculatus), House Mouse (Mus musculus) and White-Footed Mouse (Peromyscus leucopus) that live in the woods and yes, fields across the United States.
+Field mice are a common expression for several species of mouse including the Deer Mouse (Peromyscus maniculatus), House Mouse (Mus musculus), and White-Footed Mouse (Peromyscus leucopus) that live in the woods and yes, fields across the United States.
 In the wild, they are a valuable part of a healthy ecosystem.

 They are also carriers of disease and parasites that are best kept at as far a distance as possible.
 While there is no sure way of stopping them from ever entering your yard, there are steps you can take to minimize the risk of mice infesting your property.